-Out of 251 properties that were identified as having a non-conforming use, 52 parcels were requested by their owners to be rezoned, 23 parcels were requested to remain in their current zoning district, and 177 parcels' owners did not respond to the letter regarding rezoning, yielding a response rate of 29.88%.
-Out of 51 Home Occupation permit applications sent out to properties that qualified for an HOP, 17 have been completed and returned to Planning staff.
+Out of 252 properties that were identified as having a non-conforming use, 52 parcels (of which, this item contains 1 parcel) were requested by their owners to be rezoned, 24 parcels were requested to remain in their current zoning district, and 176 parcels' owners did not respond to the letter regarding rezoning, yielding a response rate of 30%.
+Out of 51 Home Occupation permit applications sent out to properties that qualified for an HOP, 22 have been completed and returned to Planning staff.
+A GIS web application

-Since the list of properties that will be considered for rezoning has been finalized for this first round of rezonings, Planning staff is now ready to move forward with a County-initiated rezoning of these business properties.
-A GIS web application (https://chathamncgis.maps.arcgis.com/apps/webappviewer/index.html?id=8a3a205b2d bd41459379332f46537df3) has been created identifying the 52 properties, and the list of the 52 parcels requested to be rezoned has been included as an attachment.
+(https://chathamncgis.maps.arcgis.com/apps/webappviewer/index.html?id=8a3a205b2d bd41459379332f46537df3) has been created identifying the 52 properties, and the list of the 52 parcels requested to be rezoned has been included as an attachment.
 It should be noted that Planning staff will most likely receive more requests for eligible businesses to be rezoned in the future.
-The list of 52 properties was provided to the Commissioners during their March 19, 2018 meeting and by unanimous vote scheduled the public hearing for April 16, 2018.
-We will follow up with the Board of Commissioners later this year to request a public hearing for those additional rezonings.
+Planning staff will follow up with the Board of Commissioners later this year to request a public hearing for those additional rezonings.